NathStevo97/certifications-notes/vmware/vmware-tanzu/05_Troubleshooting/07_End_of_Module_Assessment/5 7 - End of Module Assessment 380abe33f88e45dd96435dc5331e38d0.md

 1. which two are clusterAPI resources?
     1. machinedeployment & cluster
-2. When connecting to a node via SSH, what’s the username?
+2. When connecting to a node via SSH, what's the username?
     1. capv
 3. How are arguments passed to Crashd?
     1. —args-file <arg file name>